kimchi-project/kimchi/docs/API.md

          volume, it will be created on the pool 'default'.
 This action returns a Task.

+* suspend: Suspend an active domain.
+The process is frozen without further access to CPU resources and I/O but the memory used by the domain at the hypervisor level will stay allocated.

+* resume: Resume a suspended domain.
+The process is restarted from the state where it was frozen by calling "suspend".

 ### Sub-resource: Virtual Machine Screenshot

 **URI:** /vms/*:name*/screenshot